xiaolai/regular-investing-in-box/docs/en/README.md

 Of course, a more common example occurs in the investing world.
 Do investors really need participate in operations?
 Maybe sometimes.
 But we can be almost certain that traders in the secondary market shouldn't participate in the operations of the companies they invest in.
 In fact, not needing to participate in operations is one of the biggest advantages of investing in the secondary markets.

 However, the operators of almost every publicly traded company receive many letters from shareholders every day.
 These shareholders have all sorts of complaints and advice, and they often end up working themselves into quite a tizzy.
 They are incognizant of the fact that they are wasting effort outside of their own border.
-They have idea that effort outside of that border is completely useless, and that if it has any effect at all it will be negative.
+They have no idea that effort outside of that border is completely useless, and that if it has any effect at all it will be negative.
 They will never understand, because they themselves lack the ability to create an effective business model and eventually secure investment from the public.
 If they were able to do so, they would discover that it's terrible to have so many people on the outside trying to influence you, and that it's even worse to be actually swayed by those on the outside.
 You could even say the following: a company that is easily swayed by the secondary market is not worth investing in.

 Let's take another look at the equation that describes our returns: